Chickey49/noteTaker/README.md

 - [Installation](#Installation)
 - [License](#License)
 ## About the Project
 An application that can be used to write, save, and delete notes.
+In this exercise, I learned to read and write files with Node.js.
 ## Usage
 To use, open the command line, navigate to the directory, npm i, then run node index.js.
 ### Installation